 British Palestinian artist Rosalind Nashashibi is a painter and filmmaker.
-She is preoccupied with looking, in a way that almost crosses over into the subject's camp, passing onto the side of the observed in a way that can be disconcerting.
-Her films chronicle intimate moments of contemporary life across diverse circumstances with a deeply empathetic and personal approach.
-Nashashibi's work is marked with precise references to other filmmakers and painters- such as Hockney and Degas and the filmmakers Pasolini and Chantal Akerman.
+In both media she is preoccupied with looking, to the extent of passing over onto the side of the subject in a way that can be disconcerting and yet deeply empathetic.
+Nashashibi's work is marked with precise references to other filmmakers and painters such as Hockney and Degas, and the filmmakers Pasolini and Chantal Akerman.

 -